 Home of Pythagoras the mathematician and Aesop the fable-teller, Samos offers plenty to see and do.

-Although Samos is not as well known as some of the other Greek islands, most people will be familiar with two of its most famous past residents - Pythagoras the mathematician and Aesop the fable teller.
-Less than two kilometres from the Turkish mainland, this green and fruitful island has a mountainous western region where wild orchids and aromatic medicinal herbs grow among the pines.
+Although Samos is not as well known as some of the other Greek islands, most people will be familiar with two of its most famous past residents - Pythagoras the mathematician and Aesop the fable-teller.
+This green and fruitful island has a mountainous western region where wild orchids and aromatic medicinal herbs grow among the pines.
 The fertile lowlands are covered in olive groves and vineyards producing the famous sweet Samos muscat wine.

 To the west, the barren, towering peak of Mount Kerkis provides a dramatic backdrop to the peaceful scene below.
 It is said Pythagoras took refuge from his enemies in a cave on the mountainside, where his pupils came to study with him.
 All around this area you will find fine walking territory with spectacular views.